 On a totally different level this is a topic of public procurement.
 In our conversations, there was no one that spoke up in favor of the current WTO Agreement on Government Procurement (GPA).
 The public procurement procedures and regulations have been described to us as being prohibitive, complicated, bureaucratic, and delaying.
 In many countries, practices have been developed to better cope with this situation.
 Just to mention a few: Awarding multi-year partnerships, building lots for small and big suppliers, having broker entities for smaller open-source software ecosystem players or less formal tenders after a qualification round.
 However, these are workarounds and not solutions.
+5. Designing Organizations: What makes for excellence

-Recommendation 3: Bring digital diplomacy into the game to defend your national interests

-- Given the strategic relevance of cloud technologies (cloud services, AI, and data-flows), there is a war for talent, data inflow, and supercomputing supremacy between the bigger new blocks USA, China, India, and Europe. - AI has become a game changer (e.g., ChatGPT). - This conflicts with the need for advice from best-in-class administrations to get system-wide digital transformations under control. - Also, it goes against the tradition of open collaboration of public administrations across the globe. - Hence, we see a need for a new form of diplomacy that we call "digital diplomacy" to offer the means and experience to deal with tensions among states, including the ability to resolve them and to agree on shared and enforceable ground rules. - The "toeslagenaffaire" scandal in the Netherlands has shown how things can go wrong very quickly when an AI-based system for awarding social benefits discriminated certain groups.
-As a result, the Dutch government resigned on January 2021.
+Guiding insights Recommendations Responsible Recommendation 3: to defen Bring digital diplomacy into the game d your national interests • Given the strategic relevance of cloud technologies (cloud services, AI, and data-flows), there is a war for talent, data inflow, and supercomputing supremacy between the bigger new blocks USA, China, India, and Europe.
+AI has become a game changer (e.g., ChatGPT) Frame the issues (e.g., ethical AI, crossborder data flows).
+Help articulate the national interests, the value of cooperation, and conflict resolution.
+Give public servants a whole-of-government mandate to develop diplomatic means to pursue these interests. •••• • This conflicts with the need for advice from best-in-class administrations to get system-wide digital transformations under control.
+Form supra-national partnerships and alliances.
+Once, the political framework is established, design international operative structures to bring identified issues to a resolution ••• • Also, it goes against the tradition of open collaboration of public administrations across the globe.
+Hence, we see a need for a new form of diplomacy that we call "digital diplomacy" to offer the means and experience to deal with tensions among states, including the ability to resolve them and to agree on shared and enforceable ground rules.
+Modernize public procurement to provide speed and flexibility for digital goods and services (e.g., exemption clauses, rethinking thresholds, switching from formal procedures to transparency). •• • The "toeslagenaffaire" scandal in the Netherlands has shown how things can go wrong very quickly when an AI-based system for awarding social benefits discriminated certain groups.
+As a result, the Dutch government resigned on January 2021. • Public procurement is seen as prohibitive, complicated, bureaucratic, and delaying.